 - Jeff Grider,

 - Public Safety Officer

 - Neal Naigus,

 February 1, 2016

-Staff, faculty, students and community members who are unable to attend in-person forums with Gold Hill Associates or who have additional information to share are encouraged to provide input through this online survey:Send us your thoughts
+Staff, faculty, students and community members unable to attend in-person forums with Gold Hill Associates were offered an opportunity to participate through an online survey.

 January 15, 2016

-Board announces that Gold Hill Associates will host forums to gather input from PCC faculty, staff, students and community members about preferred qualities in the next PCC president.
+Board today announced that Gold Hill Associates will host forums to gather input from PCC faculty, staff, students and community members about preferred qualities in the next PCC president.
 Former PCC President Dr. Preston Pulliams of Gold Hill will facilitate these meetings.

 Information gathered at the sessions will be compiled and shared with the Search Advisory Committee.
 The committee will make use of this input as they draft the official presidential profile to be approved by the PCC Board and utilized throughout the search.